-Kylie Jenner Calls Fans ‘F—ing Idiots’ Over Criticism Of New Wax Figure
+Kylie Jenner Calls Fans ‘F***ing Idiots’ Over Criticism Of New Wax Figure

-It seems Kylie Jenner can’t catch a break, when it comes to appealing to the masses.
+It seems Kylie Jenner can’t catch a break when it comes to appealing to the masses.
 Even as Ms. Jenner faces a legal drama over a new white jumpsuit, the Keeping Up with the Kardashians star is facing backlash of another sort over a recent Instagram share.
 As Kylie’s fans are well aware, Jenner, like her half-sister Kim Kardashian, is to be immortalized as a wax figure for Madame Tussaud’s museum, but fans aren’t too keen on the way the figure is looking.
 Kylie is now responding to those who have accused her of having the wax figure’s skin, so that she appears darker.

 Kylie Jenner Faces Backlash Over Madame Tussaud Figure

-Initially sharing the news with her Snapchat followers, Kylie Jenner has shared the news that she will be immortalized as a wax figure for Madame Tussaud’s museums, though, as The Mirror reports, Jenner’s likeness will remain at the Hollywood Boulevard location of the famous international chain.
+Initially sharing the news with her Snapchat followers, Kylie Jenner has shared the news that she will be immortalized as a wax figure for Madame Tussaud’s museums, though, as the Mirror reports, Jenner’s likeness will remain at the Hollywood Boulevard location of the famous international chain.
 Since that first announcement, Kylie has shared the progress, including her measurement sessions, which are necessary to recreate her image in wax.

 In one such session, Jenner shared a picture of herself with green dots measuring out her facial features.
 Amusing herself, while standing in for the measurements, Kylie applied a number of funny face filters to distort her image.